bhishanpdl/Statistics/Statistics_Concepts/Accuracy_Precision/README.md

 - How frauds are selected?
 - Recall is important when FN is important.
 - For example, in fraud detection.
 When fraud is deteced non-fraud it is bad.
-- Another example is patient sickness detection.
+- Another example is patient sickness detection and terrorist detection.

 # F-beta score
 ![](fbeta_score.png)